 Frequently Asked Questions for Stem Cell treatment of Parkinson's disease

 Currently not.
-In the near future this is much more likely to happen.
-However, stem cells already hold huge potential for treating most neurodegenerative diseases, especially Parkinson’s Disease, to slow down or prevent the progression of the disease.
-This makes it worthwhile for every PD patient to consider trying stem cell-based therapies, to see whether it would yield them a benefit in the long run.
-More often than not they do benefit the patient.
-However, for these advanced therapeutics that are acting on a transmitter and paracrine (inter-cell communication) level, the individual success is currently not possible to be predicted without trying.
-We recommend that you contact us to get an expert opinion on your case and the possibilities we can offer..
+However, stem cells already hold a great potential for treating most neurodegenerative diseases, especially Parkinson’s Disease, to slow down or prevent the progression of the disease.
+This makes it worthwhile for patients and medical professionals alike to consider stem cell-based therapies for specific cases.
+Each case must be evaluated individually to ensure that the benefits outweigh the risks.
+In general, it can be said that for cell-based therapeutics which act on a transmitter and paracrine (inter-cell communication) level, the individual success is currently not possible to be predicted.
+We therefore recommend that you contact us to get an expert opinion on your case and the possibilities we can offer.

-New treatments are generally not widely accepted, taught or even mentioned in medical text books or training events.
-So the odds are that most doctors never heard of them until sufficient scientific evidence has been accumulated and a solid financial support has been able to push them publicly on the market.
-Industries like the pharmaceutical industry have become incredibly efficient in that process, but for smaller groups, such funding is limited.
-Yet we at ANOVA are investing in what we can to push the scientific progress further, to offer this treatment option to our patients.
+Novel treatments are generally not widely accepted, taught or even mentioned in medical text books or medical training events.
+The odds are that most doctors never heard of such treatments until sufficient clinical and scientific evidence has been accumulated in form of clinical trials.
+This process, while necessary, is associated with very high costs, which is why not all clinics can undergo the necessary clinical trials.
+We at ANOVA are invested in following the scientific progress, especially regarding its safety and efficacy, to offer this treatment option to our patients.